frne/play-sass-es6/README.md

 This provides a `gulp dist` task, which is used to build all production assets, and a `gulp watch` task, which will recompile assets when they are changed.
 The latter is very convenient for development.

-The `gulp-clean` task removed generated files from dist directory.
+The `gulp-clean` task removes generated files from dist directory.

 Play Application Setup
 ----------------------